-|Balcony||$100 - $2,000|
+|Balcony||$300 - $2,000|

-|Hot Tub||$100 - $6,000|
+|Hot Tub||$300 - $6,000|

-|Patio||$100 - $25,000|
+|Patio||$400 - $25,000|

-|Garage Door||$500 - $6,000|
+|Garage Door||$800 - $6,000|

-|Deck||$500 - $6,000|
+|Deck||$800 - $6,000|

-|Mobile Home||$500 - $6,000|
+|Mobile Home||$800 - $6,000|

-|Pool||$1,000 - $25,000|
+|Pool||$1,200 - $25,000|

 Since your awning is very visible and apparent when extended, consider the color.
 First, decide the look you want.
 To create a dramatic look, opt for a color that contrasts your home’s siding or is a bright, bold color like red, orange, or turquoise blue.
 To create a more subtle look, consider matching the trim of your home or a color similar to your home’s color palette, such as a cream-colored awning with tan siding or an awning that matches your roof color.

 Metal awnings are fixed and do not move once installed.
 They can be flat or rounded and come in several sizes, metals, and shapes.
 They are considered a permanent part of the installation rather than something that may be removed.
 These awnings may be small and installed over a window or door or larger and meant to be a permanent cover over a patio or other space.

 |Type||Average Costs (Installed)|

 |Metal||$400 - $1,200|

-|Retractable||$500 - $4,000|
+|Retractable||$800 - $4,000|

 Most retractable awnings last around 10 years when properly maintained.
 Some may last up to 15 years, but this can vary by climate.

 This depends on the fabric type you purchase.
 Most offer some water resistance but are not designed to be used in the rain.
 They should be retracted whenever possible in inclement weather to avoid additional wear.

 This depends on the awning type, size, and placement, but 6” to 10” is generally needed.
 Speak with your installer for more information.

 This depends on the awning type and size, but most extend 10’ or more.
 The brand and style also impact the total extension.

 This depends on your personal preference and awning type.
 You want at least 1’ of clearance above the heads of any users, preferably more.
 Many people mount the awning at their home’s trim or fascia for the best look.